Go on to Part Five

 Feb.
 15 The

 live studio recording made at Los Angeles’ Capitol Studios on Feb.
-13 was
+13, or at least most of it, was broadcast over the

-released almost the entire live portion of the broadcast, albeit in rather
+label released nearly the entire live portion of the broadcast, albeit in

-sub-par sound quality, on their incorrectly labeled LIVE IN SANTA MONICA
+rather sub-par sound quality, on their incorrectly labeled LIVE IN SANTA

 Feb.
 17 Chicago, Illinois Auditorium Theater